State of the Nation: Upper Gastrointestinal Cancers in Australia

-The report, called the State of the Nation: Upper Gastrointestinal (GI) Cancers in Australia, due for completion in mid-2022, aims to identify the challenges and opportunities that influence diagnosis, support, quality of life and survival for people living with upper gastrointestinal cancers.
+The report, called the State of the Nation: Upper Gastrointestinal (GI) Cancers in Australia, identifies the challenges and opportunities that influence diagnosis, support, quality of life and survival for people living with upper gastrointestinal cancers.

 Why is the Station of the Nation report being developed?

 Coming to terms with a diagnosis of an upper GI cancer and the subsequent cancer journey for patients and their families is incredibly challenging due to the nature of the disease.
 In addition to improving survival, patients and their families living with an upper GI cancer need support today to ensure they are able to understand their diagnosis, make informed choices in their treatment and receive early supportive and palliative care services to manage the physical, emotional, financial and social impacts of an upper GI cancer diagnosis.

 The Australian Government has acknowledged and responded to this need in part through the formation of a National Pancreatic Cancer Roadmap in 2020.
 While this is an important and welcome first step, there is no similar process for the other devastating cancers of the upper GI tract.

 To identify additional opportunities for policy change and investment to improve outcomes across all upper GI cancers, Pancare Foundation has commissioned Insight Economics to produce the report, which will look at upper GI cancers collectively, rather than as individual diseases, to show the true scale and impact of upper GI cancers in Australia.